-- You can create a family business where your relations or your spouse can chip in as needed.
+- You can create a family business where your relations or spouse can chip in.

 - You may need to convert space in your home to support the needs of your business (e.g., holding inventory, creating a home office, or storing equipment).
 The challenge can be doing this without disrupting your life at home.

 - You still have to comply with any regulations that pertain to the business you want to start (e.g., you may need to rent a commercial kitchen if you plan to sell food products or a license/permit to hold inventory).

 - Your business may outgrow your home and require you to rent additional space and hire employees.